olha-kaminska/frnn_emotion_detection/README.md

   - *tweets_embedding.py* - functions for tweets embeddings with different methods.
 - The **data** directory contains *README_data_download.md* file with instruction on uploading necessary dataset files that should be saved in the *data* folder.
 - The **model** directory contains *README_model_download.md* file with instruction on uploading necessary models that should be saved in the *model* folder.
-- The file **Test.ipynb** provides an overview of all function and their usage.
-It is built as a pipeline describes in the paper with corresponded results.
+- The file **iSarcasmEval.ipynb** provides an overview of our pipeline during the problem solving.
+- The file **test_labels.txt** is the final file with test labels that we provided to the organizers.
-- The file *requirements.txt* contains the list of all necessary packages and versions used with the Python 3.7.4 environment.
+- The file **requirements.txt** contains the list of all necessary packages and versions used with the Python 3.7.4 environment.

-<b>Arxiv link</b> of the paper: https://arxiv.org/abs/2107.05392
-<b>BibTex citation:</b>
- >@misc{kaminska2021fuzzyrough,
-      title={Fuzzy-Rough Nearest Neighbour Approaches for Emotion Detection in Tweets}, author={Olha Kaminska and Chris Cornelis and Veronique Hoste}, year={2021},
-      eprint={2107.05392},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
-}

 ### Abstract ###
-*Social media are an essential source of meaningful data used in different tasks such as sentiment analysis and emotion recognition.
-Mostly, these tasks are solved with deep learning methods.
-Due to the fuzzy nature of textual data, we consider using classification methods based on fuzzy rough sets.*

-*Specifically, we develop an approach for the SemEval-2018 emotion detection task, based on the fuzzy rough nearest neighbour (FRNN) classifier enhanced with ordered weighted average (OWA) operators.
-We use tuned ensembles of FRNN-OWA models based on different text embedding methods.
-Our results are competitive with the best SemEval solutions based on more complicated deep learning methods.*
+*This paper describes the approach developed by the LT3 team in the Intended Sarcasm Detection task at SemEval-2022 Task 6.
+We considered the binary classification subtask A for English data.
+The presented system is based on the fuzzy-rough nearest neighbor classification method using various text embedding techniques.
+Our solution reached 9th place in the official leader-board for English subtask A.*